 All publicly accessible systems of a Conforming CA SHALL be connected only to a dedicated network isolated from the public Internet with a packet filtering firewall.
+The network traffic accessing the CA systems SHALL be monitored.

 6.8 Timestamping

 7 Certificate, CRL, and OCSP profiles